If a certain area has been issued an orange or red travel advice, the Ministry of Foreign Office recommends not travelling to that area.

 Travelling to countries with a yellow travel advice is considered responsible, but you are still advised to be extra vigilant.

-The travel advice will remain orange if a country does not yet have enough control over the coronavirus, does not yet welcome Dutch tourists or imposes quarantine on arrival.
-You can easily check which country falls into which category on nederlandwereldwijd.nl.
+A region is issued an orange (or red) travel advice when it does not have the coronavirus sufficiently under control there, does not welcome Dutch tourists or imposes quarantine on arrival.
+Which country or region falls into which category can easily be found on nederlandwereldwijd.nl.

 But what do those colour codes mean for your health insurance?

 If you are traveling to an area that is still considered safe at the moment of departure (travel advice colour code: green or yellow) you are still covered by your basic and supplementary insurance plans.
 Even when the travel advice changes when you are already at your destination.